Gog & Magog and the Considerable Egg

 Gathering wood and canvas and rope from the shipwrecks they had passed, the giants soon had a huge pile stacked high on the monster’s head.
 Gog carefully arranged the fuel into a mountainous bonfire while Magog stood on the sloping prow between the monster’s eyes.

 “By all the Sea,” Magog shouted with his arms thrown wide to catch the ocean’s spray, “this is amazing!
 Gog, this is amazing!
 Fastitocalon is amazing!
 Do you think he can hear me?”
-The giant edged his way to the ridge that crowned the monster’s left eye and, laying down, leaned over to try to peer into the colossal orb.
+The giant edged his way to the ridge that crowned the monster’s left eye and, laying down, leant over to try to peer into the colossal orb.
 “O, great Fastitocalon!
 Can you hear me?
 Can you see me?”

 “Magog!”
 Gog grabbed his brother by the ankles and dragged him back from the edge.
 “Be careful, you ass!
 You’ll fall overboard and be drown.”
 He helped Magog to his feet and ushered him sternward.
 “Come, I’m ready to light the fire.”

 “Do you think he knows we’re here?” asked Magog.

 “He’ll know soon enough,” grinned Gog, striking a flame from two iron posts and touching it to an oil-soaked sail.

 The fire crawled through the latticework of beams and masts and riggings, climbing towards the pyre’s summit.
 “It’s a fine fire,” said Magog, already drying in the heat.